McFateM/blog-dlad/content/posts/046-DG-FEDORA-A-Portable-Object-Repository.md

 ### Rebuild _FEDORA_'s _resourceIndex_

-Rebuild your _FEDORA_ _resourceIndex_ using the steps documented in [Step 17: On Remote Production - Re-Index Fedora & Solr](https://github.com/Born-Digital-US/ISLE/blob/ISLE-v.1.3.0-dev/docs/install/install-production-migrate.md#step-17-on-remote-production---re-index-fedora--solr).
+Rebuild your _FEDORA_ _resourceIndex_ using the steps documented in [Step 17: On Remote Production - Re-Index Fedora & Solr](https://github.com/Islandora-Collaboration-Group/ISLE/blob/master/docs/install/install-production-migrate.md#step-17-on-remote-production---re-index-fedora--solr).

-  - Open a terminal in the _isle-fedora-ld_ container, `docker exec -it isle-fedora-ld bash`, and then run `cd utility_scripts/; ./rebuildFedora.sh`.
+  - Open a terminal in the _isle-fedora-ld_ container or equivalent for your configuration, `docker exec -it isle-fedora-ld bash`, and then run `cd utility_scripts/; ./rebuildFedora.sh`.
+  - Or, if you prefer (I do) try this from the terminal on your host: `docker exec -w /utility_scripts isle-fedora-ld .//rebuildFedora.sh`.

 ### Rebuild the _Solr_ Index

-Once the previous rebuild process is complete, you should rebuild your _Solr_ search index using the remaining steps documented in [Step 17: On Remote Production - Re-Index Fedora & Solr](https://github.com/Born-Digital-US/ISLE/blob/ISLE-v.1.3.0-dev/docs/install/install-production-migrate.md#step-17-on-remote-production---re-index-fedora--solr).
+Once the previous rebuild process is complete, you should rebuild your _Solr_ search index using the remaining steps documented in [Step 17: On Remote Production - Re-Index Fedora & Solr](https://github.com/Islandora-Collaboration-Group/ISLE/blob/master/docs/install/install-production-migrate.md#step-17-on-remote-production---re-index-fedora--solr).

   - Open a terminal in the _isle-fedora-ld_ container, `docker exec -it isle-fedora-ld bash` (or using the terminal opened in the previous step), and then run `cd utility_scripts/; ./updateSolrIndex.sh`.
+  - Or, if you prefer (I do) try this from the terminal on your host: `docker exec -w /utility_scripts isle-fedora-ld .//updateSolrIndex.sh`.

 This rebuilding process may take a few minutes.
 Proceed to the check your work after some minutes have passed.

 ### Check Your Work

   - Visit the repository home page at https://isle.localdomain/islandora/object/islandora:root (demo) or https://yourprojectnamehere.localdomain/islandora/object/islandora:root (local).
 You should see new collections on the first page of your display.
-  - Follow the install documentation for enabling the _Islandora Simple Search_ block and test _Solr_ by searching for a term like "Ley".
+  - If your installation has no "Search" block enabled, follow the install documentation for enabling the _Islandora Simple Search_ block and test _Solr_ by searching for a term like "Ley".

 # Feedback is Welcome